CycloneDX/cyclonedx-gomod/README.md

 via environment variables.
 These build constraints should mimic the ones passed to the "go build" command for the application.

-A few noteworthy environment variables are:
+Noteworthy environment variables that act as build constraints are:
   - GOARCH       The target architecture (386, amd64, etc.)
   - GOOS         The target operating system (linux, windows, etc.)
   - CGO_ENABLED  Whether or not CGO is enabled
-  - GOFLAGS      Pass build tags (see examples below)
+  - GOFLAGS      Pass build tags

 A complete overview of all environment variables can be found here: https://pkg.go.dev/cmd/go#hdr-Environment_variables

+Unless the -reproducible flag is provided, build constraints will be included as properties of the main component.

 The -main flag should be used to specify the path to the application's main file.
 -main must point to a go file within MODPATH.
 If -main is not specified, "main.go" is assumed.